Shape Constraints in Symbolic Regression using Penalized Least Squares: Experiments

 \subsection{Verification of Results}

-To efficiently check whether the ground truth is reconstructed, a separate verification data set is used.
-This verification data set is sampled separately using the ground truth expression, on a wider range than the original data set, and using 2~to~5~times as much data.
+To check whether the ground truth is reconstructed, a separate verification data set is used.
+This data set is sampled on a wider range than the original data set, and using 2~to~5~times as much data.
 Approximately every $\SI[round-mode = figures, round-precision = 1]{5}{\second}$, all candidate solutions in the hall of fame are passed to a callback function.
-Those with a mean absolute relative error of at most \SI[round-mode = figures, round-precision = 1]{5}{\percent} higher than the noise level of the data are fitted to the verification data set.
-If the mean absolute relative error with respect to the verification data set is lower than \SI[round-mode = figures, round-precision = 1]{0.0001}{\percent}, the expression search is terminated with success.
+Those with a \ac{MARE} of at most \SI[round-mode = figures, round-precision = 1]{5}{\percent} higher than the noise level of the data are fitted to the verification data set.
+If the \ac{MARE} with respect to the verification data set is lower than \SI[round-mode = figures, round-precision = 1]{0.0001}{\percent}, the experiment is terminated with success.
 We recall that only expressions with a complexity of up to 5~above the reference ground truth expression can be accepted.
 The expression search does not gain any information from the verification data set or the callback overall.